 My vegan followers definitely know and love jackfruit for its “pulled meat” like consistency.
 But basically, you want to look for canned young jackfruit or green jackfruit which is made for savoury recipes like this.
 There is also sweet jackfruit for desserts but that won’t work here.
 Nutrition wise, one cup has about 150 calories plus:

 - Fiber: 3 grams

 - Vitamin A: 10% of Recommended Daily Intake (RDI)

 - Copper: 15% of RDI

 - Manganese: 16% of RDI

-How do I make these stuffed Sweet Potatoes into a hearty vegan meal?
+How do I make a humble potato into a hearty vegan meal?

 Start by baking your sweet potatoes at 400 F until they’re super soft (about 46-60 minutes.
 If you’re in a hurry (like I always am), you can also microwave them covered in plastic for 10-12 minutes.
 Meanwhile, to a bowl mix together the brown sugar or maple, tamari, gochujang, oil, garlic, ginger, and sesame oil.
 Slice down the middle (without cutting all of the way through) and scoop the insides out into the bowl into the sauce.
 Add in the jackfruit (pulled into strands) and the edamame.
 Stuff the sweet potato jackets back up and place back into the oven for 15 minutes.